PhD 2018. “Subset selection and feature identification in the electrocardiogram”. Joint supervision with Craig Rusin.

 PhD 2014.
 “Simulation of CO2 sequestration in saline aquifers using discontinuous Galerkin method”.
-Xin is currently a postdoctoral fellow at UT-Austin.
+Xin is currently employed at Google.

 PhD 2013.
 “Discontinuous Galerkin methods for parabolic partial differential equations with random input data”.
-Kun is currently an employee of a company in oil reservoir management.
+Kun is currently employed at Panton, Inc.

 Ph.D.
 2012 from Middle East Technical University, Turkey.

 “Fully Computable Convergence Analysis of Discontinuous Galerkin Finite Element Approximation with an Arbirtrary Number of Levels of Hanging Nodes.
-Sevtap is currently a Postdoctoral Research Assistant at METU.
+Sevtap is currently employed by Direct Energy.

 PhD 2010.
 “Complex Flow and Transport Phenomena in Porous Media”.
-Aycil is currently an Assistant Professor at Oakland University.
+Aycil is currently an Associate Professor at Oakland University.